Life Sciences in Society

 In the past, she was the Principal Investigator of the EU research and communication project "Cultivating Engagement: a citizen participation forum on vertical farming" (funded by EIT Food, 2017-2018).
 From 2019-2023 she was the PI for the DFG-funded research project "Innovating Food, innovating Europe?", which she paused in 2021-2022 for the co-led research project with Prof. Kelly Bronson "Diversity by Design: emergent agricultural technologies for small-scale farming" based at the University of Ottawa.

-She is a Senior Research Associate at the Department of STS (TUM), and an Affiliate Researcher at the Rachel Carson Center for Environment and Society (LMU), where she is currently preparing her Habilitation entitled "Humans - Food - Environments: Contributions to the Environmental Humanities from Science and Technology Studies and Sociocultural Anthropology."
+She is an Affiliate Researcher at the Rachel Carson Center for Environment and Society (LMU), where she is currently preparing her Habilitation entitled "Humans - Food - Environments: Contributions to the Environmental Humanities from Science and Technology Studies and Sociocultural Anthropology", and Senior Research Associate at the Department of Science, Technology & Society (Technical University Munich).

-Mascha holds a PhD in Cultural Anthropology from the University of British Columbia (2016), and was a predoctoral Fellow of the Science, Technology & Society Program at Harvard University (2014-2015), a Visiting Fellow at the Department of Economics and Social Sciences at the University of Natural Resources and Life Sciences Vienna (BOKU; summer 2019), as well as at the Department of Science & Technology Studies at Cornell University (2019-2020), and a Postdoctoral Researcher on "AI and Environment" at the University of Ottawa (2021-2022).
+Mascha holds a PhD in Cultural Anthropology from the University of British Columbia (2016), and a Magister (Master equivalent) in Social and Cultural Anthropology from the University of Vienna with a focus on museum anthropology and anthropology of education (summa cum laude, 2019).
+In the past, she was a Predoctoral Fellow of the Science, Technology & Society Program at Harvard University (2014-2015), a Visiting Fellow at the Department of Science & Technology Studies at Cornell University (2019-2020), and a Visiting Fellow at the Department of Economics and Social Sciences at the University of Natural Resources and Life Sciences Vienna (BOKU; 2019).
+From 2016-2021 she was a Postdoctoral Researcher at the Munich Center for Technology in Society (MCTS) at the Technical Universiy Munich, and from 2021-2022 she was the "AI and Environment" Postdoctoral Researcher, and a part-time professor at the University of Ottawa.

-Besides teaching and research, Mascha is the media and book review editor for the journal Science as Culture.
-She is also an active member and co-administrator for the Science & Technology Studies Food and Agriculture Network, STSFAN, an international network of scholars working on technoscientific issues in food and agriculture.
+Besides teaching and research, Mascha is a leading organizer of symposia and exhibitiions at the intersection of science and art, among others the Symposium "The Smartification of Everything" and the exhibition "smART" at the University of Ottawa (March 2022), for which she is leading co-editor of an edited volume (University of Toronto Press).
+She is also the media and book review editor for the journal Science as Culture.
+She is also an active member and co-administrator for the Science & Technology Studies Food and Agriculture Network, STSFAN, an international network of scholars working on technoscientific issues in food and agriculture, as well as a permanent member of the panel "Arts and Culture" on Soil at the Stift Nantesbuch für Kunst und Natur.

 Contact